MarielleAshleyGarnace/MarielleGarnace.github.io/README.md

 <br>Course: Bachelor of arts in Multimedia Arts</br>
 <br>Did I choose this course?
 Yes</br>
 <br>Why yes?</br>
-Making art has always been my passion since my childhood self and that has never changed.
-Cliche as it may be, but it's one of the reasons why I am still striving until this day.
+<br>Making art has always been my passion since my childhood self and that has never changed.
+Cliche as it may be, but it's one of the reasons why I am still striving until this day.</br>
 <br>I.T experience:</br>
 <br>Programming from PROGCON</br>
 <br>Hobbies/ Interest /Libangan:</br>